 No NIPT Result

-NIPT will sometimes fail to give a result.
-If you have been told your Non-Invasive Prenatal Testing (NIPT) did not work, you might have lots of questions about what this means, and what the next steps are.
+Sometimes, NIPT doesn't give a result.
+If your Non-Invasive Prenatal Testing (NIPT) did not work, you might have questions about why this happened and what to do next.
+It’s important to know that most of the time, the baby is healthy.

 | What the result means

-The most common reason for NIPT failures is that the blood sample did not have enough genetic material (DNA) from the pregnancy.
-On the report, this is called a "low fetal fraction".
-Possible reasons for this include:
+The most common reason for no result is that the blood sample didn’t have enough DNA from the pregnancy.
+This is called "low fetal fraction" on the report.
+Here are some possible reasons:

-- The pregnancy has a chromosome difference - getting a "no call" NIPT could be a sign that the baby has a chromosome difference.
+- Chromosome differences - sometimes, a "no call" result can mean the baby has a chromosome difference.

 | Next steps